openfaas/workshop/lab4b.md

 You should see a HTML showing a list.

-## Collaborating with other functions
+## Collaborate with other functions

 Finally, let's see how we can collaborate with another function (e.g. the *figlet* function) from the HTML function by taking advantage of JavaScript and Ajax.